We are St. Mary's

 In 2017 the school launched the next successful campaign, Building Futures, leading to the construction of the STEM building, which stands on the ground where the power plant and annex buildings once stood.This space now houses thousands of square feet of innovative, state-of-the-art labs, where our 700 middle and high school students learn the skills today that are needed to become the leaders of tomorrow.
 It also is home to the Mosakowski Gardens, which contains both an outdoor student life area as well as a reflective space with a grotto to Mary, stations of the cross artwork, and a fountain named for Cardinal Seán.

 In 2018, St. Mary’s formalized a relationship with Sacred Heart School in order to continue to strengthen Catholic education in Lynn and the surrounding communities.
 This merger made possible an integration of resources and strengthening of curriculum for students beginning with early education.
 This ensures a journey in Catholic education beginning in preschool and culminating in high school graduation.
-Sacred Heart is now St. Mary’s Early Education and Elementary School.
+Sacred Heart became St. Mary’s Elementary School and now lives on St. Mary's campus at 35 Tremont Street.

 Lynn and Beyond